ENux-Distro/ENux/ENux-6.x.md

 ## What About ENux 5.x?

 ENux 6.x will be my top pritority alongside The ENux Layer.
 ENux 5.x won't be EOL, it'll still recieve minor updates.
-But when 6.x stabilizes to a point where its kinda usable, ENux 5.x support will be dropped.